 The humble fruit—botanically, actually a berry!—is perhaps the least-heralded supermarket staple, a superfood more associated with kids, monkeys and slapstick comedy than with steel-cut abs.
 But its powers are proven, and to investigate just how impactful they can be, Eat This, Not That! consulted our team of nutritionists to determine exactly what eating one banana does to your body.
 (Cool pro tip: The riper the banana the more nutrients it has!)

 If after a workout, you’ve felt like your muscles are sore—or not growing fast enough—you might not be getting enough magnesium in your diet.
 A good source of magnesium, bananas can help with muscle contraction and relaxation as well as protein synthesis — which, in turn, increases lean muscle mass.
-An added bonus: magnesium intake helps boost lipolysis, a process by which your body releases fat from its stores.
+A bonus: magnesium intake helps boost lipolysis, a process by which your body releases fat from its stores.
 One fun way to get your magnesium: Make banana tea.
 Just boil some water, cut off both ends of a banana (still in its peel) and boil for 7-10 minutes.
 Then drain and drink before bed.
-We at Eat This, Not That! love tea so much, we made it part of our bestselling new diet plan, The 7-Day Flat-Belly Tea Cleanse!
-Test panelists lost 10 pounds in one week!
+For other tasty treats to eat or drink before you dose off, consult our exclusive guide: 30 Best & Worst Foods To Eat Before Sleep.

-Potassium helps your muscles recover from a workout, strengthens their development and allows you to work out more.
+Because it’s an electrolyte, potassium helps your muscles recover from a workout, strengthens their development, and allows you to work out more.

 Besides the mood-boosting B9, bananas also have tryptophan, “a precursor for serotonin,” says Bjork, “and serotonin may be the most important brain chemical because is a natural anti-depressant and can treat, anxiety and insomnia, as well as other mood issues such as fatigue, irritability, agitation, anger, and aggression.
 Bananas also have norepinephrine, which regulates our “‘fight or flight response,’ which helps to regulate stress.
 They’re an optimal, natural, real-food way to promote positive moods and help to prevent depression,” she continues.
 “Good thing we don’t need a prescription!”
 (Try mashing on into a detox water and drink your way calm.)